Universal Vaping Machine

 vapor product on the market

-Define your puff profile (volume, flow rate, rest interval, number of puffs), connect any vapor product, attach your capture method, and press start.
+Define your puff profile (volume, flow rate, rest interval, number of puffs), connect any product, attach your capture method, and press start.
 The system runs for hours, days, or weeks with no human intervention, logging per-puff data on pressure drop, vapor density, and coil resistance.

 No manual operation.
 No inconsistent batteries.
 No cleaning.
 Just data.